Gabriel J. Rains

-Gabriel James Rains (June 4, 1803 - September 6, 1881) was a career United States Army officer and a brigadier general in the Confederate States Army during the American Civil War.
+Gabriel James Rains (June 4, 1803 - September 6, 1881) was a United States Army officer who resigned his commission and became a brigadier general in the Confederate States Army during the American Civil War.

 Early life

 Gabriel James Rains was born in June 1803 in New Bern, North Carolina, to cabinetmaker Gabriel Manigault Rains and Ester Ambrose.
 His younger brother, George Washington Rains, was also a brigadier general in the Georgia Militia, and the two were known as "the Bomb Brothers" for their creation and use of land mines, torpedoes, booby traps, and other explosives.
 Rains graduated from the United States Military Academy at West Point, New York, in 1827, 13th in his class.
 Among his classmates were Leonidas Polk, Napoleon Bonaparte Buford, and Philip St. George Cooke.